-You will need to “check in” at the front desk when you arrive in the Library so we can assign you a desk.
+You will need to “check in” at the front desk when you arrive in the Library.
 If you will no longer be able to make your slot, please cancel so someone else can use it.

 You can still enter the library without booking a slot to use the computer and printer, or to return and collect books that you have ordered using our "request and collect" service.

 If you do need to browse the shelves in person, please come directly to the Front Desk and the Librarian will indicate whether it is safe for you to do so (depending on the number of people in the library).
 While browsing, please make sure that you practice good hygiene if returning un-borrowed books to the shelves.

 No food or drink is allowed in the library.
 The exception is water contained in transparent, securely-fastened bottles.

 You can search for books and resources using both the Peterhouse catalogue and the University’s integrated catalogue, iDiscover.

 Peterhouse’s catalogue can be found here: library.pet.cam.ac.uk.
 To log into your Peterhouse library account on the online catalogue, type your User ID (the five-character barcode from the back of your university card) into the box in the top right-hand corner and click 'Login to e-Library'.
 The default PIN setting is blank, so you should not enter anything in the PIN field.
 From the 'My Account' page accessible via the link on the toolbar you can check which books you have on loan, renew books remotely, recall books on loan, and create a PIN to make your account more secure should you wish.